 Chair Professor at Asia University, Taiwan

-Kuan-Tsae Huang is a Chair Professor at Asia University in Taiwan, focusing on building trust in AI-powered healthcare.
+Dr. Kuan-Tsae Huang is a Chair Professor at Asia University in Taiwan.
+His work centers on the integration of artificial intelligence in healthcare, aiming to build trust in AI-powered healthcare systems through innovative research and applications.

 Laura Globig